femboydoesstuffz/Mrp-chat/README.md

 A simple chat tool for Mrpers to avoid spamming the main chat.

-**Note:** This project was made by a friend.
-I do not know how to code.
+**Note:** This project was made by a friend. all i handled was the websockets.

 Feel free to use it!